zio/zio-telemetry/README.md

 ```
 if the server has been started properly.

+##### StatusesService

+Provides the implementation of the service, which returns the status of the backend service and the proxy service itself. `Client` is used to retrieve the status of the backend service.

 #### Backend service

 Represents "internal" service of the system.
-It exposes `/status` endpoint which returns service status.
+It exposes `/status` endpoint which returns the status of the backend service.

+The service consists of a `BackendServer` and `StatusService`.

+##### BackendServer

 In order to start service run:
 ```bash